-As August comes to a close and fall emerges, I find myself much busier, and thus regularly stretched thin and occasionally on edge.
-This time of year tends to be more chaotic in general—we say goodbye to Summer Fridays and hello to longer hours of chasing deadlines, preparing for holiday travel, and getting reorganized to finish the year off with a bang.
+As August comes to a close and we creep towards the end of the year, I find myself much busier, and thus regularly stretched thin and occasionally on edge.
+This time of year tends to be more chaotic in general—we say goodbye to cosy nights in, and start preparing for longer days, end of year travel, and getting reorganised to finish the year off with a bang.
 And while it's definitely normal to feel stressed, and much of said stress is unavoidable, it's worth noting that sometimes it's actually a precursor of something deeper: anxiety.

 While stress and anxiety exist on the same spectrum and may look and feel a lot alike, they're actually pretty different entities, and treating them accordingly is key to coming up with effective coping mechanisms.
 As licensed clinical social worker Katie Hurley explains, stress is our bodily reaction to the pressures and tasks we encounter during daily life.
 By nature, it isn't necessarily damaging.
 In fact, sometimes it can actually motivate us to adapt and work through those daily stressors more swiftly.